AdobeDocs/dynamic-media-classic.en/help/using/new-ui-2020.md

 +++

 +++**_My company does not let me install software and apps onto my computer.
 How do you recommend I get access to the new desktop app?_**
 Some companies do not let you download and install software and apps onto your system without approval.
-In such cases, work with your IT teams early to gain permission to access the new Adobe Dynamic Media Classic desktop app.
+In such cases, work with your IT team early to gain permission to access the new Adobe Dynamic Media Classic desktop app.
 Remember that after December 31, 2020 the browser version will be deprecated.
 It is important that you avoid waiting until the last minute to download the new desktop app.
 +++

 +++**_Can multiple instances of the new desktop app be open at the same time?_**